gorkang/jsPsychMaker/README_dev.md

     at obtain_experiments (helper_functions.js:252)
     at HTMLScriptElement.script.onload (helper_functions.js:174)
 ```

+- Error when an element of tasks (in config.js) does not exist
+`Failed to load resource: the server responded with a status of 404 (Not Found) undefined.js:1 `

 - Si es la primera vez que se accede a un protocolo (No existe en MySQL) y "all_conditions = {};" (No hay ninguna condicion between), da un error sobre que condition_temp_array no esta definido en mysql_controller.js